 I had gotten into the habit of denying the existence of certain feelings and thoughts when they arose at “inconvenient”times.
 I hoped they would just go away.
 Of course, this did not work.
 Paying attention to what feels uncomfortable inside with honesty and curiosity instead of judgement turned out to be transformative.

 I write while in sacred space to have spiritual guidance and unconditional support as I delve into self-reflection to look at emotions and personal conflicts, both internal and external.
 This way, I can ask my Higher Self, a spirit guide, or the Earth to help me transform & heal what is ready to be transformed and healed.

 Creating sacred space means creating a safe energetic container by inviting the spiritual world to participate in your experience and hold protected space for it.
 You are a part of the spiritual world, as you are a spirit in a human body, and you can call upon your spiritual support that is always there.
 Your spiritual support team will show up if you ask it to help.
-This is about creating sacred space to be in ceremony with yourself and with spirit, with an intention to focus yourself for a specific reason.
+The purpose of creating sacred space is to be in ceremony with the spiritual world, and to focus your energy towards a specific intention.

 The writing process below helps to grow personal power and emotional maturity.
 It guides you inside to look at the root causes of your discomfort.

 I encourage you to enter into it with the intention to understand why something occurred, what you are learning from it, how it has been serving you, and how it has influenced how you are showing up in the world.